xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/client.md

 `TestClient` contains simplified GET/POST/PUT/PATCH/DELETE shortcut methods:

 !!! tip
-    For rest testing prefer [lightweight rest](rest.md) - these tests are faster because the real web server is not started (no rela web calls - they are simulated).
+    For rest testing prefer [lightweight rest](rest.md) - these tests are faster because the real web server is not started (no real web calls - they are simulated).
 This is an official jersey testing api.

 ```java